LSAP: Rethinking Inversion Fidelity, Perception and Editability in GAN Latent Space: Latent Space Alignment Inversion Paradigm

 where $\lambda_1, \lambda_2, \lambda_3, \lambda$ are hyper-parameters to adjust the weight of each component in loss function.
 In encoder-based method, $L_{NSCD}$ aims to align the encoder's output space with synthetic latent space.

-\myparagraph{Optimization} Optimization-based inversion method updates latent code iteratively.
-Compared to encoder-based approach, $L_{NSCD}$ is used to minimize the distance between a certain latent code with synthetic latent space.
-Following \cite{karras2020analyzing}, we apply two losses in image level and latent code level, respectively:
+\textbf{Optimization} The overall pipeline of the optimization-based alignment inversion method is illustrated in Figure~\ref{fig:lsap_opt}.
+Unlike the encoder-based approach, the optimization-based inversion method updates the latent code iteratively.
+In this framework, the NSCD loss is employed to minimize the distance between the current latent code and the synthetic latent space.
+Following \cite{karras2020analyzing}, we adopt two types of loss functions, applied at the image level and the latent code level, respectively:

 The encoder-based and optimization-based method are denoted as LSAP$_E$ and LSAP$_O$ respectively.